Alkesst/pytelbot/README.md

 The module telegram_tweet.py connects the telegram bot with @PyTwe_bot (http://www.github.com/alkesst/pytwe-bot).
 The method new_tweet post a tweet and returns the link of that tweet.

 All the methods' arguments are bot and update.
-With bot you can make actions like, sending messages, photos, etc...
+With bot you can do actions like, sending messages, photos, etc...
 With update you can get information of the message like the chat object, user object, etc...